devusSs/minio-link/roadmap.md

 # Roadmap for minio-link

-## Last update: 26th October 2023
+## Last update: 27th October 2023

-- folder structure depending on mime type of uploaded object
+- folder structure depending on mime type of uploaded or downloaded object
-- download function
+- more structured / sensible logging for the subfunctions (in internal packages)